 Superfoods are a useful and highly beneficial addition to your diet.
 But of course, as always, there is no quick fix and no way around eating the basic ‘super’ foods with every meal, everyday for ultimate health and a fertile life.

-Chia is an important addition to your diet if you aren’t already eating it.
-It’s gluten free and as well as being high in fibre, it absorbs water to form a gelatinous texture that is soothing and healing to your digestive tract.
-Chia contains eight times more Omega 3 than salmon, more calcium than dairy, is high in iron as well as vitamin C, potassium and antioxidants.
+Chia seeds for fertility are an important addition to your diet if you aren’t already eating them.
+They are gluten free and as well as being high in fibre, they absorbs water to form a gelatinous texture that is soothing and healing to your digestive tract.
+Chia seeds contains eight times more Omega 3 than salmon, more calcium than dairy, is high in iron as well as vitamin C, potassium and antioxidants.
 Best of all, chia seeds are a complete protein and contain all 8 essential amino acids.
 Athletes find Chia seeds improve endurance and hydration as well as maintaining blood sugar levels.
-Aim for 1-2 tablespoons daily.
+Chia seeds for fertility – aim for 1-2 tablespoons daily.

 Green leafy vegetables

-Organic, full-fat, unflavoured yoghurt contains calcium, good fats and ‘friendly bacteria’ to keep your digestive system healthy.
+Organic, full-fat, unflavoured yoghurt for fertility contains calcium, good fats and ‘friendly bacteria’ to keep your digestive system healthy.
 Have a serve of yoghurt daily to keep your immune system strong.

 While technically a seed, quinoa cooks up like a grain and unlike most (even whole) grains, quinoa is a complete protein.
 That simply means that it contains all 9 essential amino acids.
 It also contains more fibre than other grains and is rich in essential fatty acids, iron, lysine (great if you suffer from cold sores), magnesium, B2 and manganese.
 Quinoa is also gluten free.
 It is a significantly better grain choice than pasta or even brown rice due to its protein and nutrient content.